Lead abatement in the United States: History

 The reason that lead paint is such a common issue is because of its durability and widespread use.
 It was constantly endorsed by local and state governments until the 1970s, despite domestic occurrences of lead poisoning and reports from European countries that revealed its toxicity.
 By 1940, it was commonly associated with negative effects.
-It was only in the 1970s when the U.S. took action against lead based paints.
+It was not until the 1970s that the U.S. took action against lead-based paints.

-up to a few percent of lead is commonly added to brass to make it machine more easily; this reduces the clogging of cutting tools and allows the metal to be cut more quickly.
+Up to a few percent of lead is commonly added to brass to make it machine more easily; this reduces the clogging of cutting tools and allows the metal to be cut more quickly.
 Cutting tools smear lead across the surface; surface finishing may also have an effect.
 Lead also fill voids in castings; many plumbing fittings are cast, though some are wrought (formed hot without melting).
 Castings (such as many faucets) are often made from scrap metal, as this is cheaper; however, removing lead from the scrap can be expensive.
 Since lead does not dissolve in brass, as the alloy cools, it forms grains of brass; the lead is found in inclusions within the grains, but also along the grain boundaries, which form a network like that of a pile of soap bubbles (the grains being the spaces inside the bubbles).
 There may thus be significant lead leaching from alloys which seem to have quite a low lead content.